devdacian/solidity-fuzzing-comparison/README.md

 `forge build`

-Every exercise has at least a `basic` configuration and some optionally an `advanced` fuzz configuration for Foundry, Echidna & Medusa.
+Every exercise has a `basic` configuration and/or `advanced` fuzz configuration for Foundry, Echidna & Medusa.
 The `basic` configuration does not guide the fuzzer at all; it simply sets up the scenario and allows the fuzzer to do whatever it wants.
 The `advanced` configuration guides the fuzzer to the functions it should call and helps to eliminate invalid inputs which result in useless fuzz runs.

 ## Results ##